Andrew Vaughn Player Props: White Sox vs. Tigers

 - The pitching staff for the Tigers has a collective eight K/9, which ranks 25th in MLB.

-- The Tigers' 4.48 team ERA ranks 22nd among all league pitching staffs.
+- The Tigers have the 21st-ranked team ERA among all league pitching staffs (4.46).

-- Tigers pitchers combine to allow 68 total home runs at a clip of 1.3 per game (to rank 20th in the league).
+- Tigers pitchers combine to rank 19th in baseball in home runs given up (68 total, 1.2 per game).

-- Olson will take the mound to start for the Tigers, his first of the season.
+- The Tigers will send Lorenzen (2-2) to the mound to make his ninth start of the season.
+He is 2-2 with a 3.50 ERA and 35 strikeouts through 46 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.